Paul Abrahams (musician): Biography

 1980–1981 – Art and music experiments with Brett Cabot Artist.

 1984–1988 – Recording and writing at Kings Lane Studios with Chris Betro engineer.

 1984 played Drums for a trio called 'Rat Tat Tat' with Peter Blakeley Vocals, Geoff Stapleton on Bass from The Aliens (Australian band) and GANGgajang.

 During the Kings Lane Studio years, Paul Abrahams and Chris Bettro recorded an EP.
 Out of the many co writing ventures, one song, 'As we Speak' a co write with Robbie James of GANGgajang was recorded by Wendy Matthews on her first album Emigre.

 1986–1988 Played bass for Peter Blakeley in 'The Resurrection' with backing singer Wendy Matthews Mark Punch Guitar, Hughie Benjamin Drums, and Peter Kekel Keyboards / Geoff Stapleton Keyboards.

 In 1991 played bass for Wendy Matthews during her support tour with The Neville Brothers.

 In 1991 played bass for James Blundell, Mick King (guitarist), Lee Kernaghan (keyboards).

-From 1991–2000 he spent some years away from the music industry and in 2002 made his way back into music via the Logic Pro now Logic Studio software, experimenting with loops and atmospheric sounds and website building using the SBI platform developed by Ken Evoy.
+From 1991 to 2000 he spent some years away from the music industry and in 2002 made his way back into music via the Logic Pro now Logic Studio software, experimenting with loops and atmospheric sounds and website building using the SBI platform developed by Ken Evoy.

 2003–2005 Taught Bass, Guitar and Drums.
 Remixed prerecorded CD's for Wakakirri performers, Glenhaven Public School Divisional, State and Australian Winners 2002–2004.

 Rejoined The Reels in 2008 who were invited by Sydney Festival in 2010 to perform as part of circa 1979.

 2014–Present Currently working as a cinematographer and bassist for The Willing Ponies.